 The usual time frame for a successful full-blown implementation is usually three to five years, and even then, traction may only begin to happen.
 When you consider that a development director is expected to achieve immediate results, you can then understand why the average life-expectancy of a Development Director is…ready?…18 MONTHS!
-When a new person is identified and hired, all those relationships that the prior development professional had built are severed, and they have to be rebuilt again.
-Unfortunately, relationships take time to build.
+When a new person is identified and hired, all those relationships that the prior development professional had built are severed, and they have to be rebuilt again, and, unfortunately, relationships take time to build.
 I’ve witnessed schools which have significant development success, and when the development director leaves, the successful processes that were in place were not continued because the duties of the position were re-assigned as additional duties to another staff member.
 Relationships were not continued, and therefore, development revenue levels dropped, which led to the inability to assist families in need, which caused enrollment declines.
 If a new administration realizes that changes need to be made, it will take time to rebuild relationships and institute successful processes to bring revenue levels to the point they were in past years.
 Sometimes, that requires not just time, but significant time.

 Unfortunately, most school and finance boards expect instant successes.
 In these days of instant access to information, instant purchases of big-ticket items, and instant gratification, the expectation is that since there is a Development Director in place, monies will miraculously fall into the coffers of the school.
 Worse yet, the Development Director becomes the “catch-all” person for Box Tops for Education, Soup Labels for Education, Scrip and all the other fundraisers (one word) the school has.
 It’s important to realize that tasks and projects such as those are NOT the Development Director’s responsibility!
 Yet, boards and administrators point to the “Other duties as assigned” clause on the job description, and regardless of whether the task is fundraising or development, it falls on the desk of the Development Director…usually to the detriment of the school.